M-Chen-3/CSCI-435-Skill-Assessment/README.txt

 For example, with file names from the ZIP file sent in the assignment, you'd run "python xml_leaf_highlighter.py Programming-Assignment-Data".
 The directory should contain all the XML files and screenshots.
-My program assumes that every XML file has exactly 1 PNG file corresponding to it.
+My program assumes that every XML file has exactly 1 PNG file corresponding to it with the same name.
 Output files will be in the directory highlighted_screenshots, which the program will create if it doesn't already exist.
 Existing files will be overwritten.